tyler-technologies-oss/forge-design-system/blog/2024-06-10-forge-3-generally-available/index.md

 :::note Future
-This pattern of removing the need to supply a native element as a child of the component is something we're looking to do across other Forge components in the future such as a text.
+This pattern of removing the need to supply a native element as a child of the component is something we're looking to do across other Forge components in the future such as the text field.
 This will make using Forge more concise and easier to understand by reducing confusion about which elements to interact with.
 :::

 ### Overlay